 They asked us what type of purchases we were planning to make.
 We are updating our kitchen, buying new appliances, wood floors, window coverings, etc. (some major purchases).
 They allowed us to look at as many books as we wanted, they explained how to read the books, etc. Because we went in without any prior shopping at other places (Home Depot, Lowe's, etc)

 We didn't really know how much of a savings there would be from DirectBuy.
 Knowing we had 3 days to cancel the contract (it plainly states in big letters on the back of contract) we signed up and paid for the membership in full ($5800.00) We left there immediately and went to the local appliance store & Home Depot and got prices on the appliances we wanted.
 We looked at hardwood and priced it.
 We returned to DirectBuy the next morning and got their prices on the same floor and appliances.
 There was an $800.00 savings on the appliances, $3000.00 savings on the wood floors.

-Sooooowe hope we haven't made a mistake in cancelling our contract.
+Sooooowe hope we haven't made a mistake in canceling our contract.
 We just got back from Home Depot and the cabinets we want are double the price of DirectBuy, for THE SAME CABINETS!!!!!!

 TEXAS -- I thank Direct Buy for learning about SCAM's with them, that's about the only good thing I can say about it.
-Every story here about saving's not adding up to what they say, poor customer service, is the TRUTH, if you want to learn with @ 5000.00 tag this lesson go ahead, they give you all of that.
+Every story here about savings not adding up to what they say, poor customer service, is the TRUTH.
+If you want to learn with at 5000.00 tag this lesson go ahead, they give you all of that.